Delta4AI/OntoloViz/README.md

 The application allows importing `.tsv` and `.xlsx` files, but the use of `.tsv` and `tab` as a separator is recommended.
 The GUI can create two types of sunburst diagrams to represent either phenotype or drug ontologies, which is determined by the structure of the loaded files.
-Any numbers entered in the file will be converted to integers.
+Any numbers entered in the input file will be converted to integers and decimal points will be rounded.

 GUI Options
 -----------